particle-iot/particle-workshops/content/docs/ch2.md

 digitalWrite(A3, HIGH);
 ```

 3. To see your first code in action, we need to install the code on a device.
 This is often referred to as "flashing firmware".
-In the bottom-left corner of the Web IDE, click on the crosshairs icon to open the devices panel.
+In the bottom-left corner of the Web IDE, click on the cross-hairs icon to open the devices panel.

 ![](./images/02/devices.png)